Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 The parent company, Sampo plc, and its two wholly owned insurance subsidiaries, If and Mandatum Life, have a common group-wide infrastructure for investment management, which facilitates simultaneous company and group-level reporting.
 This creates cost efficiencies in investment activities and enables group-wide monitoring of portfolios.

 Sampo Group’s Chief Investment Officer (CIO) and portfolio managers are responsible for managing investments according to If and Mandatum Life’s investment policies.
 The policies, which include a section on responsible investment, are updated annually and approved by the companies’ boards of directors.
+The restructuring of Sampo Group’s asset management operations in 2021 will lead to a greater focus on ESG, with a dedicated ESG team to support the development, analysis and reporting on responsible investments.

 ESG issues (Environmental, Social and Governance) have an impact on the performance, risks, and value of all companies.
 Hence, taking these issues into consideration in the investment process is an important means to improve the risk-return ratio of investments and it is a critical success factor of investment activities.